RareByteStream/RareByteStream/README.md

 ## About Me:

   * Context: This profile is tailored primarily for Github and open-source community, rather than for observers from professional networks.
 It should be understood as more of a **personal self introduction**.
+It serves to save time by providing information.

   * I am passionate about Software Development/Engineering with strong emphasis on **Custom GUI Development**, **Custom TUI Development** and **User Interface Engineering** on the client side; **Local Networking**, **Sub-Processing** and **Filesystem Operations Programming** on server side.
 In general, I am slightly compulsive about performance and API Design convenience balance.